 There are several single player projects for different expansions.
-Typically the older expansions work better, while the newer ones may have missing content, scripting bugs or not support bots.
+Typically the older expansions work better, while the newer ones may have missing content, scripting bugs or have no support for bots.
 I'll be using the Single Player Project Classics Collection for the rest of this guide, but much of the information should carry over to the other expansions as well.

-- Single Player Project Classics Collection (Vanilla, The Burning Crusade and Cataclysm)
+- Single Player Project Classics Collection (Vanilla and The Burning Crusade)